 Higher Education Resource Services (HERS) is an educational non-profit dedicated to creating and sustaining a community of women leaders through leadership programs and other strategies.
 In the past forty years, HERS has provided leadership and management programs for more than 5000 women in higher education.

 The Summer Institutes, a partnership between HERS and Bryn Mawr College and the University of Denver, are premier 12-day residential professional development programs.
 The intensive curriculum takes a holistic approach to leadership via institutional awareness, networking, and self-knowledge.
 Participants will build a national network of women to continue exchange of information and expertise.

 - Planning and leading change in the academy

 Each year, Ohio State sends faculty and staff women to the HERS summer institutes, which attract a diverse group of women administrators and faculty from the U.S., Canada, and abroad.
 Ohio State women are selected to attend the institutes through a competitive application process and are supported by The Women's Place, Office of the President, and their respective unit leaders.

 To be considered for financial assistance, applicants must meet the following requirements:

-- Faculty: associate or full professor rank who are in mid to senior level positions (chairs, deans, and above) and aspire to further advance
+- Faculty: associate or full professor rank who are in leadership roles or mid- to senior-level positions (chairs, deans, and above) and aspire to further advance

 - Staff: Currently serving in a leadership capacity (managing staff and budgets) and aspire to advance